Singulink/Singulink.Collections/README.md

     public ICollectionDictionary<int, string> NumberNames => _numberNames.AsCollectionDictionary();

-    // Expose as IReadOnlyCollectionDictionary (with IReadOnlyCollection<string> values) public ICollectionDictionary<int, string> NumberNames => _numberNames.AsReadOnlyCollectionDictionary();
+    // Expose as IReadOnlyCollectionDictionary (with IReadOnlyCollection<string> values) public IReadOnlyCollectionDictionary<int, string> NumberNames => _numberNames.AsReadOnlyCollectionDictionary();

     // Expose as IReadOnlyDictionary<int, IList<string>>
-    // (Note that values can still be added/removed/modified through the value ILists using indexers and
+    // Note that values can still be added/removed/modified through the value ILists even though it is
+    // an IReadOnlyDictionary.
+Many of the additional API's present in the IDictionary interface are
-    // methods as shown above even though it is an IReadOnlyDictionary) public IReadOnlyDictionary<int, IList<string>> NumberNames => _numberNames;
+    // not sensible in the context of a collection dictionary so that interface is not supported. public IReadOnlyDictionary<int, IList<string>> NumberNames => _numberNames;

+    // Expose as IReadOnlyDictionary<int, IReadOnlyList<string>> (fully read-only)
+    public IReadOnlyDictionary<int, IReadOnlyList<string>> NumberNames => _numberNames.AsReadOnlyDictionaryOfList();

     // Expose as IReadOnlyDictionary<int, ICollection<string>>
     public IReadOnlyDictionary<int, ICollection<string>> NumberNames => _numberNames.AsDictionaryOfCollection();

-    // Expose as IReadOnlyDictionary<int, IReadOnlyList<string>> (fully read-only)
+    // Expose as IReadOnlyDictionary<int, IReadOnlyCollection<string>>
-    public IReadOnlyDictionary<int, IReadOnlyList<string>> NumberNames => _numberNames.AsReadOnlyDictionaryOfList();
+    public IReadOnlyDictionary<int, IReadOnlyCollection<string>> NumberNames => _numberNames.AsReadOnlyDictionaryOfCollection();
 }
 ```

 ## Further Reading